 In August 2012, ESS was awarded a $1.75M ARPA-E Grant to fund flow battery development.
 (Link: ARPA-E Announces $43M Transformational Energy Storage Projects Advance Electric Vehicle and Grid Technologies.)

-Company Update: In December, 2017 ESS announced that it has received $13 million in a new Series B funding.
+December, 2017: ESS announced that it has received $13 million in a new Series B funding.
 The round includes new investors led by global chemical industry leader BASF, as well as Cycle Capital Management, Presidio Partners Investment Management and InfraPartners Management.
 They were joined by ESS’s original investors, including Pangaea Ventures.
 Read more about this ESS funding here.

 The company has since relocated from the Portland State Business Accelerator to it's new headquarters with over 50,000 sq. feet of developent, manufacturing and office space in Wilsonville, Oregon.